ON WRITING FOR THE EAR

 Some years ago, back when Clinton still presided, I found myself in a Parisian lingerie boutique with my then-girlfriend.
 And I tried, as all men must, to appear harmless.

-And I also knew while writing it that when we speak of memoir in such a way, when we brand it "confessional," we're effectively shelving it among lesser art forms.
-But I was nonetheless drawn to the form.
-It worked for St. Augustine—and really, who would hesitate to lend their ear to a penitent?
+And I also knew that when we speak of memoir in such a way, when we brand it "confessional," we're effectively shelving it among lesser art forms.
+But I was nonetheless drawn to it.
+The confession worked for St. Augustine—and really, who would hesitate to lend their ear to a penitent?
 Part of what makes confessions seductive (and uncomfortable) is their intimacy.
 To try to bottle that, I wrote the essay orally, speaking the words as I typed.
 No sentence was set before I could say it in a way that felt whispered in the dark.

 This meant, as a practical matter, that I had to write shorter sentences, fewer clauses, less decoration.
 And I was mindful of using a spoken idiom.
 A more difficult question, though, was how to create a soundscape, a radiophonic voice and texture that furthered that intimacy.